skienzmatishun/rippreport/content/p/cannabis-conference/index.md

   length_score: 100
   category_score: 0
   rank: 10
+summary: Chey Garrigan announces the Alabama Cannabis Industry Association’s landmark medical cannabis conference in Birmingham.
+The press release outlines how key leaders, investors, and state regulators will meet to organize Alabama's new medical marijuana program.
+This gathering highlights the transition of medical cannabis into a tightly regulated state industry.
 ---
 Inaugural Alabama Medical Cannabis Conference to Make History as the State's First Major Cannabis-Focused Event